Open-Source-Community/Get-To-Docker-24/Session 2/README.md

 Note that `CMD` is the last instruction to run in the Dockerfile and it executes when the container starts.

-Also note that we can have *one* `CMD` instruction in the Dockerfile.
+Also note that only one `CMD` instruction is executed in the Dokcerfile.
+If we put multiple `CMD` instructions *only the last one* will be executed by Docker.

 ---